VCityTeam/UD-Viz/UDV-Core/src/Modules/Documents/README.md

 - Change the source of documents
 - Apply new filters
 - Add a window to display
-- Modify the search and/or the browser windows to add elements such as text, buttons, etc.
+- Modify the navigator and/or the inspector windows to add elements such as text, buttons, etc.

 ## Basic functionnalities

 In the [demo](./Example/Demo.html), you can try out the basic functionnalities of the document modules.
 It can:

 - Fetch all documents from the server.
 It's actually the default comportement (and may change in the future for scaling purpose).
 The user can filter the retrieved list according to some filters: keywords in the title/description, subject, publication or refering date.
 - Display the details of one particular documents, and navigate through the documents list.
-The navigation can be done either by selecting a document in the document list, or by using navigation arrows in the document browser.
+The navigation can be done either by selecting a document in the document list, or by using navigation arrows in the document inspector.

 ![The look of the documents module](./Doc/Pictures/view.png)

-The demo also includes the `DocumentVisualizer` module, that adds an "Orient" button in the document browser.
+The demo also includes the `DocumentVisualizer` module, that adds an "Orient" button in the document inspector.
 When pressed, the button moves the camera to the "visualization" position specified in the document, and the image of the document is displayed in superposition to the scene.

 ## Usage